-The Starlight SciFaiku Review is an online literary journal of science fiction haiku, the closely related forms of senryu and tanka, their sequences, and minimalist line art in black & white — think, haiga or an even further-reduced aesthetic.
-Published annually.
+The Starlight SciFaiku Review is an online literary journal of science fiction haiku, the closely related forms of senryu and tanka, their sequences, and minimalist line art and paintwork in black & white (or very nearly so) — think, haiga or an even further-reduced aesthetic, a visual equivalent of SciFaiku.
+Published irregularly.

 We will respond to all submissions — but in the tradition of “T. Oh Come On Slow One” (a science fiction trivia gauntlet has just been thrown), we may take longer than you would like, depending on how many submissions we have received.